Gondu/my-website-portfolio/README.md

 # Victor Semencenco | Personal Website Portfolio

+I'm a Product Manager who drives the delivery of high-impact, user-centric products from concept to launch.
-I'm a frontend developer that creates beautiful, functional websites that captivate users.
-Check out my website portfolio to view my latest projects and get in touch.
+Check out my website portfolio to explore my latest work and get in touch.

 ## Credits